RabbiaIdrees/Minist-digital-recognition/README.md

 * The CNN model successfully classifies digits with a test accuracy of **98.47%**.
 * The app allows users to draw digits on a canvas, and the model will predict the digit in real-time.

-### Future Improvements:

-* Experimenting with deeper architectures or other optimization techniques to improve the accuracy.
-* Extending the app with additional features such as digit enhancement or noise reduction.

 ### Requirements: